 The Agile SDLC focuses on its core values such as:

 ---- Related Article: Best Agile Reporting Metrics ----

 Agile is the most implemented and widely adopted SDLC for any product development.
 It’s one of the most efficient software development approaches to achieve quality software.
 Agile has proved successful by improving user experience and reaching goals by quickly delivering through its iteration process.

-Teams which implement Agile no matter with or without DevOps need to remember that the basis for the change has to be strong.
-The team has to have sound knowledge and clear understanding of the framework and has to be incorporated as a part of their software development.
+Teams that implement Agile no matter with or without DevOps need to remember that the basis for the change has to be strong.
+The team has to have sound knowledge and a clear understanding of the framework and has to be incorporated as a part of their software development.

 Agile produces applications that fit better with the desired requirements and can adapt quickly to respond to the requirement changes

-Agile creates workflow which can be adopted as per the changing needs of the project.
-DevOps, can help to detect early bugs and fix it for having improved quality software.
+Agile creates a workflow that can be adopted as per the changing needs of the project.
+DevOps can help to detect early bugs and fix it for having improved quality software.
 Developers have to implement the coding best practices to achieve the desired quality

-Devops and Agile complement each other.
-DevOps does not try to remove or replace Agile, however they complements each other very well.
+DevOps vs Agile complements each other.
+DevOps does not try to remove or replace Agile, however, they complement each other very well.
 It does this by removing the excess wastage of time, and streamlining the process so that an application moves faster from deployment to the production area quicker.
 Organizations following Agile, follow the process of automated testing and delivering by only extending their boundaries till the staging area.
 Hence Agile and DevOps both don’t extend their boundaries, thus remaining in their territory.

 Are you looking to get trained on DevOps, we have the right course designed according to your needs.
 Our expert trainers help you gain the essential knowledge required for the latest industry needs.
 Join our DevOps Certification Training program from your nearest city.